 However a comfortable win turned into a rout once Vecino tapped home from Dimarco's low cross which evaded Dzeko and Dumfries in the 59th minute.

-Four minutes later Dzeko did get his reward for an impressive display in the 63rd minute when he collected a Marcel Brozovic pass, which was neatly dummied by Lautaro Martinez, before poking home the fifth.
+Four minutes later Dzeko did get his reward for an impressive display when he collected a Marcel Brozovic pass, which was neatly dummied by Lautaro Martinez, before poking home the fifth.